pavelschon/PyXchange/README.md

 4. *index by trader-order ID pair* (used to find order by ID of any trader on cancel message)

-**Order**s within *BuyOrderContainer* or *SellOrderContainer* are managed by shared pointers and are generally constant except the quantity, which may change during a match event.
+`Orders` within `BuyOrderContainer` and `SellOrderContainer` are managed by shared pointers and are considered as constant except the quantity, which may change during match event.

-*Order* object holds weak pointer (`std::weak_ptr`) to *Trader* object, so this basically allows to disconnect and destroy the Trader, while Order continues to live.
+`Order` holds weak pointer (`std::weak_ptr`) to `Trader`, so this basically allows to destroy the `Trader`, while `Order` continues to live (see also difference between trading and extended trading interface).